What Are the Sectors and Industries of the S&P 500?

 Information Technology Sector of the S&P 500

-The Information Technology, or IT, sector is home to the hardware, software, computer equipment, and IT services operations that make it possible for you to be reading this right now.
+The information technology (IT) sector is home to the hardware, software, computer equipment, and IT services operations that make it possible for you to be reading this right now.
 From microprocessors to printers, operating systems to cell phone handsets, recent advances in technology have turned IT into a giant part of the domestic and global economies.
-At present, the information technology sector contains eight industries.
+At present, the information technology sector contains six industries.

 - Communications Equipment Industry